soerr/UnturnedDocumentation/Rocket/commands.md

 > **💡 PRO TIP**
 > Unfortunately there is no way to remove admin from someone who is offline.
 If you want you can delete all admins.
-Stop the server and delete the `Blacklist.dat` file which you will find in the same directory as `Commands.dat`.
+Stop the server and delete the `Adminlist.dat` file which you will find in the same directory as `Commands.dat`.

 ### Ban
 The `ban` command is used to ban a player from the server for a specified time.